rjzupkoii/gms-malaria/README.md

 Greater Mekong Subregion - Malaria Risk Assessment
 --

-Google Earth Engine App for assessing potential *Plasmodium falciparum* malaria risk based upon remotely sensed data and climate modeling.
+[Google Earth Engine](https://earthengine.google.com/) App for assessing potential *Plasmodium falciparum* malaria risk based upon remotely sensed data and climate modeling.

 ---

+## Development Conventions
+Due to Googel Earth Engine being JavaScript based, it may be necessary to use globally scoped variables within a source file.
+While this should generally be avoided as much as possible, when globals are necessary they should be prefixed with `g_` so as to avoid scoping issues (ex., `var g_example = 42;`).
+Unless it is a UI element in which case the prefix `ui_` should be used instead.
+Constant values should be defined using UPPER CASE (ex., `var THE_ANSWER = 42;`) and the `const` keyword should be used if supported.

 ## Development Restrictions
 The development of this project requires two remote repositories to be configured.
 The first is the repository that resides on [GitHub](https://github.com/) which allows access to project management functionality, and the second is within the [Google Earth Engine](https://earthengine.google.com/) ecosystem and resides at [Google Source](https://opensource.google/) under the [earthengine.googlesource.com](https://earthengine.googlesource.com/) subdomain.
 Due to code residing on Google Source, there are significant size restrictions in place on the project: